tnortman/notes/dep-charts/Readme.md

 # High Level Dependency Graphs

 The following are high level dependency graphs.
 Each node represents usage of some files in that folder.
 For example, `central-api` has a dependency on `mb-public-api`. `central-api` uses some files from the `mb-public-api/db` path.
-In order to break the dependency of `mb-public-api`, for `central-api` we would need to move `db` functionality into a shareable package.
+In order to break the `central-api`'s dependency on `mb-public-api`, we need to move `db` functionality into a shareable package.
+Then, have both `central-api` and `mb-public-api` use that shareable package.

 Steps to breaking up project dependencies: